Number of middle-aged renters doubles

 Number of middle-aged renters doubles in a decade

-Forty-somethings are now almost twice as likely to be renting their home from a private landlord than 10 years ago.
+Forty-somethings are now almost twice as likely to be renting from a private landlord than they were 10 years ago.

 Rising UK house prices have left many middle-age workers unable to afford a first home, or as "accidental renters" after a relationship break-up.